marginal23326/Wifi-Brute/README.md

    ```
    python wifi-brute.py -t 3
    ```
+   **Note**: Set the timeout to at least 3 seconds to allow enough time for each cracking attempt.

 4. Use a custom wordlist and timeout:
    ```
    python wifi-brute.py -w my_wordlist.txt -t 7
    ```
+   **Note**: A longer timeout will give more time per attempt but will increase the total time to try all passwords.

 ## Interactive Commands